 I’m only 23, yet I’ve already made a smart move for my future financial security: saving for retirement!
 At just 18 months post-graduation, I know that this decision is the right one.
 Even though it’s only been since January that I’ve started building up funds to retire later down the line – and let me tell you; it feels amazing!

-When it comes to saving for retirement, time is of the essence.
-And that’s because of the magic that is compound interest.
-It’s rumored that Albert Einstein once said that compound interest is “the most powerful force in the universe.”
+Time is essential when it comes to saving for retirement, and that’s thanks to the miraculous power of compound interest.
+Even Albert Einstein recognized this force, allegedly remarking that compound interest is “the most powerful force in the universe.”

 Financial Security = Empowerment

 Millennial women are fortunate to have all the inspiring resources and female role models around us that our mothers didn’t have.
 Organizations like Levo League, which had not yet been founded when my mother was of similar age as me, provide an incredibly emotional and professional support system for this generation.
 I strongly believe it’s now time to complete the puzzle by introducing a strong financial foundation.